gvwilson/thirdbit/src/fiction/iffy/index.md

 If the Antarctic Peninsula was an arm reaching toward Patagonia, Buhr was the bump on its elbow.
-The two-lane road beneath them climbed one ridge after another, each drop a little shallower than the one before.
+The two-lane road beneath them climbed one ridge after another, each rise a little higher than the one before.
-Arctic willow, cotton grass, and purple lupins grew wherever there was soil.
+Arctic willow, cotton grass, and purple lupins clung to the earth wherever there was soil.
 Tweaked lichen grew in yellow patches wherever there wasn't, patiently working its way into every microscopic crack in the ancient bedrock.
 The truck's tires hummed over grated bridges